Abdulkareem Adisa: Minister of Works and Housing

 General Sani Abacha, who became head of state in November 1993, appointed him Minister of Works and Housing.

-He investigated the conduct of his predecessor at the ministry, Alhaji Lateef Kayode Jakande, and absolved him of any wrongdoing.
+He investigated the conduct of his predecessor at the ministry, Lateef Jakande, and absolved him of any wrongdoing.
 He continued the National Housing Policy initiated by Lateef Jakande, which planned to build affordable units across Nigeria, but more than doubled the price of each type of house.
 During his term of office, deposits for the houses were used to award contracts for infrastructure to the sites.
 As a result, many years later a considerable number of depositors had not got houses or refunds of their deposits.

 Adisa directed that the Federal School of Surveying should channel the evolution from analogue to digital methods.

 Coup attempt and trial

 In December 1997, Abdulkareem Adisa was arrested on charges of participating in a coup attempt against General Sani Abacha, along with Lt-General Oladipo Diya, Major-General Tajudeen Olanrewaju and others.
 He was tried and found guilty on 28 April 1998.
 In June 1998, he was on death row when Abacha died suddenly.
 In March 1999, Nigeria's outgoing military government granted state pardons to Adisa and the others convicted of the coup attempt.

-He appeared before The Human Rights Violation Investigation Commission of Nigeria (also known as Oputa Panel) confirming that he heard of the 4 point agenda, just 9 days before his arrest for participating in a coup, from Gen Oladipo Diya and was informed about the coup by nobody else apart from him.
+He appeared before The Human Rights Violation Investigation Commission of Nigeria (also known as Oputa Panel) confirming that he heard of the four point agenda, just nine days before his arrest for participating in a coup, from Gen Oladipo Diya and was informed about the coup by nobody else apart from him.
 He also confessed that he begged for mercy to save his life from Major Hamza al-Mustapha.